 Genoise recipes are aplenty but The Delectable Hodgepodge deserves a mention as her recipes are so clear and precise I might as well shut up and just admire.

-genoise sponge cake with mascarpone fillingServings: 8-10Time: a couple of hours
+genoise sponge cake with mascarpone fillingServings: 8-10Time: 2 hours

 - For a small cake, baked in a 20cm (8in) tin, to serve 8 people